 What is the GDPR?

 The GDPR is the General Data Protection Regulation.
-It was approved by the European Parliament on 14th April 2016 and comes into enforcement on 25th May 2018.
-The GDPR is not yet enshrined in British law.
-The Data Protection Bill (2018) will bring the GDPR into British law, and will be part of the Data Protection Act 2018.
+It was approved by the European Parliament on 14th April 2016 and came into enforcement on 25th May 2018.
+The Data Protection Bill (2018) brought the GDPR into British law, and is part of the Data Protection Act 2018.

 How does Understanding Society currently keep data safe?

 We are already governed by the current Data Protection Act and all of our procedures have data protection at the centre.
 In addition to the Data Protection Act, the Institute for Social and Economic Research, which hosts Understanding Society, has ISO-27001 certification.
 This is the international standard that describes best practice for an Information Security Management System.
 This requires the study to have a wide set of rules and regulations about how we manage data.

 As well as having our information security management procedures documented, we are also independently audited annually and have to undergo re-certification every three years to make sure that we are following the requirements of the standard.
 Our fieldwork partners – Kantar Public and NatCen Social Research – have also achieved ISO-27001 certification.
 These procedures ensure that all efforts are taken to maintain the security of your data.